 We recommend you should only trust an experienced, bonafide Plastic Surgeon to perform this procedure and avoid less trained doctors who do not have a FRACS qualification/recognition as being a Specialist Plastic Surgeon.

-In Melbourne, Dr Sackelariou goes above and beyond a traditional Breast Reduction to help get you an overall improvement in your upper body curves.
+Dr Sackelariou goes above and beyond a traditional Breast Reduction to help get you an overall improvement in your upper body curves.
 By reducing excess breast skin, breast tissues and volume/weight, and uplifting the breasts and nipples to attain an aesthetically balanced, physique-compatible breast size and shape, you’ll discover the breast shape and cup volume size that you’ve been desiring for many years.

 - There are several surgery options and incision approaches to Breast Reduction Surgery, including the Le Jour or ‘Lollipop’ Incision and Anchor Incision methods.